shaloo/docs.arcana/docs/concepts/anwallet/walletuimodes.md

 ## Wallet Visibility

-The {{config.extra.arcana.wallet_name}} is an embedded, non-custodial Web3 wallet that is enabled for every user that logs into an app integrated with the Auth SDK.
+The {{config.extra.arcana.wallet_name}} is an embedded, non-custodial Web3 wallet that is enabled for every user that logs into an app integrated with the {{config.extra.arcana.sdk_name}}.
 App developers can manage the wallet user experience by controlling the wallet's visibility in the app context.

 To manage the [{{config.extra.arcana.wallet_name}}]({{page.meta.arcana.root_rel_path}}/concepts/anwallet) visibility, the applications must [integrate with the {{config.extra.arcana.sdk_name}}]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md), specify the appropriate `alwaysVisible` input parameter while instantiating the `AuthProvider`, and choose one of the wallet visibility modes: